ritesh1191/InterViewCode/README.md

-# InterViewCode
+# CodeColab
-InterViewCode is a real-time code collaboration web application that allows multiple users to collaborate on code in the same virtual room.
+CodeColab is a real-time code collaboration web application that allows multiple users to collaborate on code in the same virtual room.
 It's built using the Express.js, React, Node.js, Bootstrap and Socket.IO for real-time communication.

 ## Features
 - Create or join a virtual "room" by entering a room ID.